Omarkamel318/Email-Service/README.md

 # Email Service

 A standalone .NET 8 Web API microservice responsible for sending emails via Gmail SMTP.
-Built to be consumed by multiple internal projects over HTTP, instead of each project implementing its own email logic.
+Built to be consumed by multiple projects over HTTP, instead of each project implementing its own email logic.

 ## Features